tteichner/mail-viewer/README.md

 # MailViewer

 This project intends to provide a simple mail viewer for eml files.
-Install a recent version of node-js at least 16.20.0
+Install a LTS version 18+ of node-js

 ## Setup